-Terms and Condition for Transacting via Fax or Electronic Mail by Non-Individual Client(s)

-- 1. The Electronic Transactions submitted shall be accepted at the sole discretion of the Recipient and shall be subject to compliance with these terms, as modified from time to time. - 2.
-The Client acknowledges that Electronic Transactions are not a secure mode of communication and may be subject to risks, including but not limited to: - a.
-Transmission failures, inaccuracies, or errors; - b.
-Illegibility, distortion, or lack of clarity; - c.
-Unauthorized alterations, delays, or security breaches. - The Client further acknowledges that any request to the Recipient to process an Electronic Transaction is made solely for the Transmitter's convenience, and the Recipient shall not be obligated to act upon such requests. - 4.
-The Client expressly authorizes the Recipient to accept and act upon any Electronic Transaction that the Recipient, in good faith, believes to have been submitted by the Transmitter.
-Such transactions shall be deemed as if they were submitted under the Client's original signature. - 5.
-The Recipient may adopt security measures to verify Electronic Transactions, including but not limited to: - a.
-Signature verification; - b.
-Confirmation via email or telephone callback (which may be recorded); - c.
-Any other method deemed necessary by the Recipient. - 6.
-A transaction shall be considered valid only upon appropriate time-stamping in accordance with SEBI regulations and the applicable scheme terms. - 7.
-Client submitting Electronic Transactions via email must provide the Recipient with a certified copy of a board resolution or an authority letter on official letterhead, expressly authorizing designated officials or employees to transact on the Client's behalf.
-Such board resolution or authority letter must explicitly include: - A list of authorized officials, along with their designations and official email addresses, duly signed by official or an employee authorized vide board resolution. - b.
+ms and Condition for Transacting via Fax or Electronic Mail by Non- lividual Client(s) 1.
+The Electronic Transactions submitted shall be accepted at the sole discretion of the Recipient and shall be subject to compliance with these terms, as modified from time to time.
+2. The Client acknowledges that Electronic Transactions are not a secure mode of communication and may be subject to risks, including but not limited to: a.
+Transmission failures, inaccuracies, or errors; b.
+Illegibility, distortion, or lack of clarity; c.
+Unauthorized alterations, delays, or security breaches.
+3. The Client further acknowledges that any request to the Recipient to process an Electronic Transaction is made solely for the Transmitter's convenience, and the Recipient shall not be obligated to act upon such requests.
+4. The Client expressly authorizes the Recipient to accept and act upon any Electronic Transaction that the Recipient, in good faith, believes to have been submitted by the Transmitter.
+Such transactions shall be deemed as if they were submitted under the Client's original signature.
+5. The Recipient may adopt security measures to verify Electronic Transactions, including but not limited to: a.
+Signature verification; b.
+Confirmation via email or telephone callback (which may be recorded); (c.
+Any other method deemed necessary by the Recipient.
+6. A transaction shall be considered valid only upon appropriate time-stamping in accordance with SEBI regulations and the applicable scheme terms.
+7. Client submitting Electronic Transactions via email must provide the Recipient with a certified copy of a board resolution or an authority letter on official letterhead, expressly authorizing designated officials or employees to transact on the Client's behalf.
+Such board resolution or authority letter must explicitly include: a.
+A list of authorized officials, along with their designations and official email addresses, duly signed by official or an employee authorized vide board resolution. b.
 An undertaking that any financial transaction instructions sent via email by these authorized officials shall be binding on the Client as if executed under a duly signed written agreement.

-- 8. Additionally, the Recipient may accept a scanned copy of a duly signed transaction form or request letter bearing the wet signature of the Client's authorized signatories, provided that: - The email is copied (CC'd) to the registered email ID of the Client's authorized official/signatory. - b.
-The sender's email address originates from the Client's official domain. - 9.
-In consideration of the Recipient accepting and acting upon Electronic Transactions at its sole discretion (including the right to modify, extend, or discontinue such facilities at any time), the Client agrees to indemnify and hold harmless the AMC, its directors, employees, agents, representatives, the Mutual Fund, and the Trustees (collectively, the "Indemnified Parties") from and against any and all claims, demands, liabilities, losses, damages, costs (including but not limited to interest and legal fees), and expenses of any nature, whether actual or contingent, arising directly or indirectly from: - a.
-The Indemnified Parties accepting and acting in good faith upon such Electronic Transactions; - Any unauthorized or fraudulent transaction purportedly received from the Client. - 10.
-The Client acknowledges that the time of receipt of an Electronic Transaction by the Recipient shall be final for the applicability of the Net Asset Value (NAV). - 11.
-The Recipient shall maintain records of Electronic Transactions in compliance with applicable laws. - 12.
-The Client availing the facility for submitting financial transactions via email shall retain records of such transactions for at least eight (8) years from the date of the transaction, or as required under applicable regulations. - 13.
-In the event of any change in the Client's authorized signatories, it shall be the Client's sole responsibility to notify the Recipient in a timely manner. - 14.
-Any change in the Client's registered email ID or contact details shall be accepted only from designated officials authorized to notify such changes via a board resolution or authority letter.
-Such a change request must be submitted through a physical request letter or a scanned copy thereof bearing the wet signature of the designated authorized officials. - 15.
-No change in or addition to the Client's bank mandate shall be permitted via email.
-Any change in bank details or the addition of a bank account must be submitted only through the prescribed service request form, duly signed by the Client's authorized signatories with their wet signatures. - 16.
-The AMC reserves the right to modify, extend, or discontinue the acceptance of Electronic Transactions at any time without prior notice. - 17.
-Applications that are incomplete in any respect shall be liable for rejection.
+8. Additionally, the Recipient may accept a scanned copy of a duly signed transaction form or request letter bearing the wet signature of the Client's authorized signatories, provided that: a.
+The email is copied (CC'd) to the registered email ID of the Client's authorized official/signatory. b.
+The sender's email address originates from the Client's official domain.
+9. In consideration of the Recipient accepting and acting upon Electronic Transactions at its sole discretion (including the right to modify, extend, or discontinue such facilities at any time), the Client agrees to indemnify and hold harmless the AMC, its directors, employees, agents, representatives, the Mutual Fund, and the Trustees (collectively, the "Indemnified Parties") from and against any and all claims, demands, liabilities, losses, damages, costs (including but not limited to interest and legal fees), and expenses of any nature, whether actual or contingent, arising directly or indirectly from: a.
+The Indemnified Parties accepting and acting in good faith upon such Electronic Transactions; b.
+Any unauthorized or fraudulent transaction purportedly received from the Client.
+10. The Client acknowledges that the time of receipt of an Electronic Transaction by the Recipient shall be final for the applicability of the Net Asset Value (NAV).